aws/chalice/docs/source/topics/testing.rst

 Testing Boto3 Client Calls
 --------------------------

-If you're event handlers are making AWS API calls using boto3 or botocore, you can use the `botocore stubber
+If your event handlers are making AWS API calls using boto3 or botocore, you can use the `botocore stubber
 <https://botocore.amazonaws.com/v1/documentation/api/latest/reference/stubber.html>`__
 to test your API calls.
 For example, suppose we have an app that makes an